Loading scikit-learn's MNIST Hand-Written Dataset

 !ls /var/folders/9_/tl0k78wd62xchzsh_4x4bz0h0000gn/T/ | grep tmpje

-This post aims to introduce how to get real time stock market data using Yahoo finance API yahoo_fin
+This post aims to introduce how to get real time stock market data using Yahoo finance API yahoo_fin and visualize it as candle chart using cufflinks.

 Reference

-This post aims to introduce how to calculate the average, variance and standard deviation of matrix using pandas
+This post aims to introduce how to calculate the average, variance and standard deviation of matrix using pandas.

 import pandas as pd